Urge El Salvador to end the ban on abortion

 Support the reform

-The upcoming debate provides us with a huge opportunity to urge change in El Salvador that will hugely improve the lives of thousands of women and girls.
+Evelyn’s case highlights the urgency of debating the proposed reforms, and the upcoming debate provides us with a huge opportunity to change the lives of thousands of women in El Salvador.

 If the changes pass, abortion will be decriminalised under certain circumstances, including when the mother’s life is at risk, when the pregnancy is a result of rape, and where the foetus would not be able to survive outside the womb.

 Many UN committees have already criticised the current blanket ban on abortion.
 What’s more, the Salvadoran government has already shown they’ll bend to pressure when people like you speak out.
 In 2013 we helped save a 22-year-old Salvadoran girl named Beatriz from a life-threatening pregnancy by pressuring the government to allow an early caesarean section.